Chanistar/configure-ad/README.md

 Creating a Forest in Active Directory.
-(A Forest is the top-level container that holds one or more domains, sharing a common schema and global catalog for centralized management and security.)
+(A Forest is a top-level container that holds one or more domains, sharing a common schema and global catalog for centralized management and security.)

 ![image](https://github.com/user-attachments/assets/b8ed06bd-7a9f-4ca2-a8af-14b785ac2860)